m-ld/m-ld-security-spec/design/controls.md

 This attack may target message delivery, by substitution or injection of messages (man-in-the-middle, MITM), or the compute, by malware taking the place of legitimate installed components.

-MITM attacks may target the network itself or the messaging service.
+MITM attacks may target the network itself or the message service.
 Network attacks can be controlled by the use of **transport layer security** (TLS).
-Noting that the messaging service does not have a user interface, message forgery at this location can be controlled by requiring **message authentication codes** (MACs).
+Noting that the message service does not have a user interface, message forgery at this location can be controlled by requiring **message authentication codes** (MACs).
 This can include a **one-time** component to prevent replay of stored messages; an alternative is to ensure that the messages are **idempotent** (note that data operations in **m-ld**'s protocol are already inherently so).

 Message forgery by malware must be controlled both at the sending location, to ensure the local user is not deceived, and at the receiving location, to account for the sending user themselves being an attacker (an insider).
 Local malware can be controlled by **anti-malware** and by the use of **verified installs**, such as from an app store.